jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 While hardware acceleration via VideoToolbox might work on older series Macs, it is not officially supported.

-<sup>*</sup> On very old Macs, VideoToolbox may fallback to software decoding/encoding.
-Macs from 2017 and later is strongly recommend.
+<sup>*</sup> VideoToolbox may fall back to software decoding/encoding when the task exceeds its hardware capability.
+The older your Mac, the more this will occur.
+Macs from 2017 and later are strongly recommended.

 ### Transcode H.264